UnicornGlobal/strong-lumen/README.md

 # System User

 There is a System User that must be seeded.
-This user is designed to unusable, and should be used to indicate that the system has performed an action.
+This user is designed to be unusable, and should be used to indicate that the system has performed an action.

 Set the appropriate `created_by` and `updated_by` type fields when performing changes in the system using the system user.

 You must set `SYSTEM_USER_ID` and `SYSTEM_USER_EMAIL` in your .env

 # Migration

 There is a single migration that will setup the base user table and a password reset table.

 `php artisan migrate`